bloomberg/chromium.bb/src/net/docs/life-of-a-url-request.md

 ## Cancellation

-A request can be cancelled by the child process, by any of the ResourceHandlers in the chain, or by the ResourceDispatcherHost itself.
-When the cancellation message reaches the URLRequest, it passes on the fact it's been cancelled back to the ResourceLoader, which then sends the message down the ResourceHandler chain.
+A consumer can cancel a request at any time by deleting the network::mojom::URLLoader pipe used by the request.
+This will cause the network::URLLoader to destroy itself and its URLRequest.

 When an HttpNetworkTransaction for a cancelled request is being torn down, it figures out if the socket the HttpStream owns can potentially be reused, based